bup/bup/Documentation/bup-split.md

     Usually there is no reason to change this.

 \--fanout=*numobjs*
-:   when splitting very large files, never put more than
+:   when splitting very large files, try and keep the number
-    this number of git blobs in a single git tree.
-Instead, generate a new tree and link to that.
-Default is 4096 objects per tree.
+    of elements in trees to an average of *numobjs*.

 \--bwlimit=*bytes/sec*
 :   don't transmit more than *bytes/sec* bytes per second